codebar/tutorials/js/lesson3/tutorial.md

 You can also use `replaceWith()` to substitute an element entirely with some new content.

-Try this out in your browser.
+Open the index.html of the files provided in your browser and try this out in the JavaScript console:

 ```js
 $('#container').replaceWith("<div>I love jQuery!</div>")